louatiakram/COMPARI/README.md

-# Compari
+# COMPARI

 ## Project Description

-"Compari" is a website that allows users to compare prices of various products available in multiple stores across Tunisia.
+"COMPARI" is a website that allows users to compare prices of various products available in multiple stores across Tunisia.
 The main features of the site include:
 - Simplified product search
 - Price comparison between different sellers
 - Display of product details and customer reviews